A new build home could reduce your monthly energy bills

 Energy bill savings by property type

-On average, new build homeowners could save more than £130 a month on their energy bills, amounting to £1,574 per year, compared with purchasers of older properties.
-This saving increases to £165 per month when comparing the energy performance of houses specifically, rather than flats or bungalows, totalling over £1,980 a year.
+On average, new build homeowners could save more than £64 a month on their heating, hot water and lighting bills, amounting to £780 annually, compared with purchasers of older properties.
+This saving rises to £82 per month when comparing the energy performance of houses specifically, rather than flats or bungalows, totalling over £979 a year.

 What makes new builds more energy efficient?